Information

 Copy the existing keymaps/default

-keymap to keymaps/vial
+folder to keymaps/vial

 3. Enable Vial in your rules file

-Create a new file under [keyboard_name]/keymaps/vial/rules.mk
+Create a new file (or edit an existing one) under [keyboard_name]/keymaps/vial/rules.mk

 with the following contents:(example)